vygr/ChrysaLisp/README.md

 Take a look at the `doc/INTRO.md` for platform specific instructions.
 The following is for OSX and Linux systems.
-Windows has a pre-built main.exe provided, or you can configure Visual Studio to compile thing yourself if you wish.
+Windows has a pre-built main.exe provided, or you can configure Visual Studio to compile things yourself if you wish.

 ### Make